JMiller7334/Dashboard-Database-project/README.md

 ## Connect.php Contents

 The `connect.php` file contains the function for connecting to the database.
 Below is the PHP code used for establishing a connection:
-- Using env.vars is recommended.
+- Using environment variables is recommended, especially for sensitive data.

 ```php
 <?php